dr-furious/bc_thesis_original/README.md

 ```

 ## How to run the Demo
 Here we present a way how to run the demo version (using the demo data placed in the `/example_data` folder).
-Be aware of the fact, that since we only have 10 training images and 4 testing images in this demo, the model performance will be poor.
+Be aware of the fact, that since we only have 10 training images and 4 testing images in this demo, the model performance will not be representative of real‐world results.
 This is just to showcase how the project works.
 To download full datasets, visit the [Grand Challenge - TIGER](https://tiger.grand-challenge.org/Data/) challenge for the TIGER dataset and the [Zenodo - TNBC](https://zenodo.org/records/3552674) for the TNBC datasets.
 Also note that our project works with the PNG images only.

 ### 1. Preprocessing and pseudo-mask creation
 1. Navigate into the [main.ipynb](./main.ipynb) Jupyter notebook.
 You will notice that the notebook is already run (for the demonstration).
 Feel free to examine it before trying to run anything.